agnieszkastanczuk/agnieszkastanczuk/README.md

 ✔ HTML & CSS & SCSS + Bootstrap  ✔ JavaScript  ✔ GIT/Github

 In the process of learning:
- ✔ React Native  ✔ Angular  ✔ Vue  ✔ Angular
+ ✔ React Native  ✔ Angular  ✔ Vue  ✔ Testing

 My other skills: